WATCH: Army veteran TSA agent runs exploding battery away from passeng | Where Orlando Turns First For Breaking News, Weather, and Traffic

-ORLANDO, Fla. - The Transportation Safety Administration released surveillance video showing an agent moving a smoking bag containing an exploding lithium-ion battery away from passengers during a panic at Orlando International Airport Friday.
+ORLANDO, FLORIDA - The Transportation Safety Administration released surveillance video showing an agent moving a smoking bag containing an exploding lithium-ion battery away from passengers during a panic at Orlando International Airport Friday.

 The TSA agent, a 20-year Army veteran, said he believed the bag to be an improvised explosive device.
 He placed it between a concrete column and a concrete planter to mitigate any harm that might come with a full explosion.